YetiZen™

 She advises YetiZen companies on innovative recruiting practices to help them build their teams.

-Sushma Malhorta
+Sushma Malhotra

 Sushma Malhotra has more than two decades of operational and management experience managing Facilities and Real Estate around the world.
 Sushma currently works as Executive Vice President at CRESA Partners and helps companies of all sizes develop strategy for real estate, find the appropriate office space and negotiate at significant discounts from Bay area to San Francisco.
 Sushma takes pride in her negotiation skills.
 Her clients include Venture Capital firms for their portfolio companies and Serial-Entrepreneurs.
 Sushma was recognized as “Women of Distinction” Honoree by Business Journal a few years ago and top 100 “Women of Influence” Silicon Valley this year.